Image

 Violin

-Gayna Bassin teaches traditional violin to students from age 6 to adult, with emphasis on reading skills, technique and musical styles.
+Gayna Bassin teaches traditional violin and viola to students from age 6 to adult, with emphasis on reading skills, technique and musical styles.
 She has been on the faculty of the Wyoming Fine Arts Center since 1997.

 Mrs. Bassin was a member of the First Violin section of the Cincinnati Symphony Orchestra for twenty years.
 She has performed as Concertmaster for Musica Sacra and the Cincinnati Community Orchestra.
 During college, she performed in many international music festivals, including Blossom (Kent State University, OH), Tanglewood (MA), the Casals Festival in Puerto Rico, and the Orchestra de les Jeunesses Musicales.